-Wait… how did it get to be 2020?
+Wait… how did it get to be almost 2022?
 Weren’t we supposed to have flying cars by now?

 We might have a lot of tech that George Jetson would envy, but we’re still riding on four tires.
-And it’s the start of another new year.
+And we’re almost at the start of another new year.
 So along with our resolutions to work out and eat better, maybe it’s a good time think of a couple of things to do for our trusty steed, too.

 For most of us, our car is pretty important.
 We depend on it for getting to work, taking children to school, getting home.
 Every single day.
 We need it to be safe, reliable.
 And just like getting in shape, and maintaining our health, that doesn’t happen without some effort.

 Here are some of the ways you can keep your car at its best for 2022.

 Obviously we all like to keep our cars looking their best, the same way we try to keep our homes reasonably tidy for company.
 But beyond appearances, keeping your car clean will make everything last longer and function better.
 Here are some of the key areas to pay attention to.

 Paint: the largest and most visible area of your car, the paint is durable and will protect the body from rust for many years… but it does that best if you wax it each year.
 You can do it yourself, after washing, or you can have a car wash do it.
 It provides an enhanced layer of protection from moisture, minerals, and other contaminants that can build up and infiltrate your paint.

 Rubber and plastic: All of the plastic and rubber trim pieces of your car take a beating from the sun’s UV rays that they’re constantly exposed to.
 They’ll fade, and eventually start to break down, or crack.

 You can keep that from happening by applying a protectant like Armor-All or Mothers.

 Your car has a lot of moving parts, and that means a lot of parts need to be replaced periodically, and also that there are critical fluids that lubricate surfaces, and that help your car stay cool.